ayannadmays/TE_compartmentalization_hydra/README.md

 ##General steps
 1. download genome
-2. obtain and process libraries
+2. obtain and process RepeatModeler libraries (we'll use a custom one I already made)
    - used Blast to identify TE sequences from RepeatModeler library
    - removed the ones that were speciess transcripts (e-value < 1e-25) (not TEs)
 3. Annotated TEs with RepeatMasker and converted to bed (https://github.com/rmhubley/RepeatMasker/blob/master/util/RM2Bed.py)